BICULTURAL MUSIC SAMURAI

-Having performed in a wide range of settings and festivals (for music, art, movement, schools, and community centers), he performs fifty plus live shows in Japan annually, produces Brilliant Strings in Los Angeles quarterly, conducts workshops/seminars at universities and schools regularly, frequents the Pacific Northwest (Seattle and Portland areas), and has performed featured concerts in Taiwan, Brazil, France, Canada, Myanmar, and Mexico.
+Having performed in a wide range of settings and festivals (for music, art, movement, schools, community centers, and public libraries), Goh performs in Japan annually, produces Brilliant Strings (live music & live watercolors) in Los Angeles, conducts workshops/seminars at universities and schools regularly, frequents the Pacific Northwest (Seattle and Portland areas), and has performed featured concerts in Taiwan, Brazil, France, Canada, Myanmar, and Mexico.
 He has been actively touring locally and internationally since 2005, and recently completed his first two performances in Cuba at the historical Teatro Martí as well as the new and modern Fabrica de Arte Cubano.
 With the help of the Japanese Embassy in Cuba, both events were recognized by the executive committee of 120th Anniversary of Japanese Migration to Cuba to be a part of the 120th year anniversary celebration, commemorating the first Japanese immigration on September 9th, 1898.
-Wedding celebrations, dive bars & wine bars, graduation ceremonies, senior retirement homes, the street, the forest, and other creative spaces where music resonates are all a part of his itinerary.
+Wedding celebrations, dive bars & wine bars, graduation ceremonies, senior retirement homes, schools, the forest, the street, and all spaces where music resonate continue to be a part of his itinerary.

 “Art is meant to be shared.”

 --Pete Morris (Metro DaVinci Watercolors)

-Goh’s audience recognizes various reflections of cultural emotions while listening to and experiencing his videos, his recordings, and his live performances.
+Goh’s audience recognizes various reflections of cultural emotions while listening to and experiencing his videos, his recordings, and especially by experiencing him live.
 People have identified his music with concepts such as acoustic, rock, jazz, dance music, sit-down music, tap-slap, Brazilian bossa nova, Spanish flamenco, hip-hop beats, Latin grooves, Balkan rhythms, Electronica-sound-effects, prog-rock, metal, experimental, classical, and the Japanese 'yamato soul' (大和魂).
 To simplify, call it acoustic rock jazz.
 Goh continues his journey to move towards his own heart, sound, and soul.

 "Stay true to yourself."